 The first stage in learning to ring is to develop the skills required to handle the bell, namely the techniques to control the bell using the rope.
 These skills are taught on a one-to-one basis by your teacher and are often done on a silenced bell.
 For best results this stage is best carried out intensively over a short period.
 It can take 7 to 15 hours – possibly more.
 In some areas this is accomplished in a couple of days, in others in several sessions over a few weeks.
 As with other skills it takes a lot of practice at first.

 The process of ringing will be split into its component parts and you will be taught each separately before being helped to put them together.
-Control of the bell requires you to always keep tension in the rope, and catching the rope at the right place and time.
+Control of the bell requires you to always keep tension in the rope, and to catch the rope at the right place and time.

 From your first lesson, Learning the Ropes builds fundamental bell handling skills including: